As the world constantly changes, it can be hard to stay up to date with ever evolving consumer behaviors, preferences, and trends.

 But, as marketers, knowing your buyer persona -- and what motivates them -- is absolutely vital.

-To help both marketers and business professionals alike, we surveyed over 1,000 consumers across the U.S., talked with industry experts, and did a deep dive into generation-by-generation data to learn:
+To help both marketers and business professionals alike, we conducted a bi-annual survey of 600+ U.S. adults in May 2022 and January 2023, and did a deep dive into generation-by-generation data to learn:

 - What trends they're following.

 - How and where they prefer to shop.

 - What they think about returning to the office.